CodeAL1990/javascript-sidescroller/README.md

 In State parent class, add game as a second reference and convert it to class property You can start replacing the references in the child states from player to game because referencing game will give you access to player
-You will also need to change class properties and codes that reference only player to game's player
+You will also need to change class properties and codes that reference only player to game's player Your super calls in each state must also include game reference now If you do the above, you do not need to convert game reference to class property in the child classes, you can just do it once in the parent state
 \*\*In VS Code, you can highlight text and ctrl + d and keep tapping d to highlight text that has the same spelling --> useful for multiple changes
 Once you are done with sitting state move on to the rest and do the relevant changes from player to game Once all the refactor is done in playerStates, move to player.js